himazawa/himazawa.github.io/content/posts/xz-backdoor/index.en.md

 ### The downgrades

 The patch strategy for basically everyone was to force a downgrade from the `5.6.0`-`5.6.1` to another version.
-Some (homebrew, for exaple), forced the downgrade to 5.4.6.
+Some (homebrew, for example), forced the downgrade to 5.4.6.

 This looks interesting because for sure we know there is a backdoor on that (`5.6.0`-`5.6.1`) versions, but we also know that the attacker has been working on the repository for over two years.